 So how are luxury car brands using Instagram – the channel that ultimately showcases a brand visually at its best?

-Content on Instagram
+Automotive content on Instagram

 As above, the majority of luxury automotive brands aren’t veering from the norm; literally appropriating content from other channels for social use.